btrettel/flt/README.md

 ## To-do

 - dimmod.f90, dimgen.f90: Generates a module named `dimcheck` which provides compile-time checking of dimensions.
+- fad.f90: Forward-mode automatic differentiation.
 - fmutate: A primitive mutation tester for Fortran, written in Python.
 (A functional prototype is complete, but not yet copied to this repository from a private repository.)
-- ga.f90: Module for derivative-free optimization with a genetic algorithm.
+- ga.f90: Module for derivative-free optimization of `real`s with a genetic algorithm.
+- Run fmutate on flt to spot gaps in the tests.